Diné College: History

 In October 1973, following construction delays, students began taking classes at the college's permanent campus in Tsaile.
 The campus was officially dedicated on May 14, 1974.
 Most campus buildings were built in octagonal shapes, similar to the eight-sided traditional Navajo hogan.
 The campus cost $12 million to build.
 Some classes were taught in Shiprock and Fort Defiance.

 In August 1992, Tommy Lewis became president.
 During his tenure, the college's funding from the Bureau of Indian Affairs increased to almost $7.3 million in 2000.
 The Navajo Language and Culture Curriculum became widely popular at the Tsaile campus after the program saw increases in class enrollment, thus allowing the Board of Regents to implement the program throughout the institution.
 In 1994, the college was designated a land-grant college alongside 31 other tribal colleges.

-During the Summer of 1997, the administration changed the name of the college from Navajo Community College to Diné College in order to better to represent the school's function as an institution of learning for the Diné/Navajo people.
+In 1997, the administration changed the name of the school from Navajo Community College to Diné College in order to better to represent its function as an institution of learning for the Diné/Navajo people.

 In 1998, Diné College bestowed its first bachelor's degrees under the Diné Teacher Education Program, accredited through a partnership with Arizona State University.

 In 1998, the Diné College Library was rededicated as the Kinyaa'áanii Charlie Benally Memorial Library.

 On May 21, 2011, the women's archery team made history by winning the United States college national championship in compound bow.
 This is believed to be the first time a tribal college team has won a top-tier intercollegiate national championship event in any sport.

 In 2019, the Chicago-based Higher Learning Commission (HLC) approved Diné College’s four-year institution status and two additional emphasis options within the BA of Fine Arts degree: silversmithing and weaving.